AVIANCORP/blyatbox/README.md

 <h6>A quick and dirty filedropper</h6>
 <br>
 <h2>Setup</h2>
 Just set up a php server and copy the files into the home directory.
-After that just make a folder and name it ```uploads```.
+After that just make a folder and name it "\uploads".
 Bam!
 You got a working web server
 <br><br>
 <h1>Screenshots</h1>